Rustem/toychain/README.md

 7. Mine block with Proof-of-Authority (March 30, 2018)

 ## Current Todos
-1. Update readme
+0. Update block with state root
+1. Ability to copy state from head to the new head.
-2. Genesis tools and genesis block
+1. Genesis tools and genesis block
-3. Define Transaction pool
+2. Define Transaction pool